statisticalmechanics/scatter/README.md

 # scatter
 scattering and structure factor

-Unifying Concepts of Scattering  and  Structure Factor in  Ordered and Disordered Samples
+Unifying the Concepts of Scattering  and  Structure Factor in  Ordered and Disordered Samples

 Dingning Li and Kai Zhang